onflow/cadence/docs/language/transactions.md

 to verify that your transaction logic has been executed properly.
 It contains zero or more condition checks.

-For example, the a transfer transaction might ensure that the final balance has a certain value, or e.g. it was incremented by a specific amount.
+For example, a transfer transaction might ensure that the final balance has a certain value, or e.g. it was incremented by a specific amount.

 ```cadence